infobip/mobile-messaging-sdk-android/README.md

 [![Download](https://api.bintray.com/packages/infobip/maven/infobip-mobile-messaging-android-sdk/images/download.svg)](https://bintray.com/infobip/maven/infobip-mobile-messaging-android-sdk/_latestVersion)
 [![License](https://img.shields.io/github/license/infobip/mobile-messaging-sdk-android.svg?label=License)](https://github.com/infobip/mobile-messaging-sdk-android/blob/master/LICENSE)

 Mobile Messaging SDK is designed and developed to easily enable push notification channel in your mobile application.
-In almost no time of implementation you get push notification in your application and access to the features of [Infobip IP Messaging Platform](https://portal.infobip.com/push/).
+In almost no time of implementation you get push notification in your application and access to the features of <a href="https://www.infobip.com/en/products/mobile-app-messaging" target="_blank">Infobip Mobile Apps Messaging</a>.
 The document describes library integration steps.
-Additional information can be found in our [wiki](https://github.com/infobip/mobile-messaging-sdk-android/wiki).
+Additional information can be found in our <a href="https://github.com/infobip/mobile-messaging-sdk-android/wiki" target="_blank">Wiki</a>.

 ## Requirements